 The 2021 Payment Instruction was due to be submitted to the Irish Revenue by 25 November 2020, and, unless a phased payment method was selected, payment was due by 11 January 2021.
-A property does not have to be re-valued for 2020 (as outlined above).
-The market value/valuation band declared on the 2013 LPT1 Return applies for the period 2013 through 2020.
+A property does not have to be re-valued for 2021 (as outlined above).
+The market value/valuation band declared on the 2013 LPT1 Return applies for the period 2013 through 2021.

 If arrangements have not been made to pay the tax in full or by phased payments, the homeowner should access the Revenue LPT Online service immediately to file a 2021 Payment Instruction in order to minimise interest charges.
 If the LPT was paid by phased payment method, the full charge was deferred, or an exemption was claimed, the current payment method/exemption will automatically apply for 2021, and there is no requirement to contact Irish Revenue.